Fassio Franco and Tecco Nadia

 General goal and specific objectives

-to provide a platform where the stronger and weaker actors of the food chain can virtually meet, reciprocally know, share ideas, creating an opinion making critical mass able to address food policies;
+- to provide a platform where the stronger and weaker actors of the food chain can virtually meet, reciprocally know, share ideas, creating an opinion-making critical mass able to address food policies, and

 Expected results and spill-overs on the metropolitan food system

 The research group carries out this work in strict collaboration with public authorities and agencies, other research bodies, private businesses, NGOs and other community groups.
-This variety of public and private actors helps to guarantee the reliability, the transparency and the regular update of the information presented by the website.
-The participatory approach concerns not only the data collection, but also the elaboration of development and policy scenarios, towards the planning of an efficient, resilient, fair and sustainable metropolitan food system, where food and its connections a role of social, economic and cultural capital.
+This variety of public and private actors helps to guarantee the reliability, transparency and regular updates to the information presented by the website.
+The participatory approach concerns not only the data collection but also the elaboration of development and policy scenarios, towards the planning of an efficient, resilient, fair and sustainable metropolitan food system, where food and its connections a role in social, economic and cultural capital.

 Progress of the research